 The paper employed the Inforum LIFT economic forecasting model to analyze how removing the ban on crude oil exports could add to growth in manufacturing by stimulating higher levels of oil production in the United States.
 The study found both macroeconomic benefits, including higher GDP, employment levels, and household income, and industrial sector gains.

 The National Association of Manufacturers (NAM) worked with Inforum to investigate the economic benefits of a renewed effort to meet the United States' infrastructure needs.
-The report, "Catching Up: Greater Focus Needed to Achieve A More Competitive Infrastructure," documents the history of infrastructure investments to reveal steep declines of investment over the past decade.
-Inforum's LIFT model was used to consider the effects of higher spending levels for infrastructure, finding substantial gains possible for productivity, income, and GDP.
+The report, "Catching Up: Greater Focus Needed to Achieve A More Competitive Infrastructure," also documents the history of infrastructure investments to reveal steep declines in the past decade.

 The twenty-second Inforum World Conference was held in Alexandria, Virginia from August 30th to September 6th, 2014.
 This year's Inforum World Conference hosts is the University of Maryland.
 Over 40 participants from around the globe gathered to discuss their recent work.
 Alexandria sits less than 7 miles south of Washington, D.C., not far from the UMCP campus.
 See the conference page for a full listing of papers, presentations, and photos.